ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 ### Describe External Data source

 This DPU is used to input simple metadata about the data source that is being used as the basis of internal data set.
 The main difference between internal data set and external data source, is that latter **must** contain some type of indication of license.
 Same licensing information is then attached to any derived dataset from this data source.
+In the case two external datasets are used in the Processing pipeline with distinct licenses, the license associated with the derived dataset will be the most restrictive.

 Configuration:
 - Name *